Parzon/parzon.github.io/contents/projects.md

 ### Project Highlights

 Welcome to my portfolio of projects where I harness advanced machine learning and artificial intelligence technologies to tackle complex real-world problems.
 Here’s a glimpse into some of the innovative work I’ve been involved in.
-Some are out for publicatioms, which are currently under review:

 #### ML in Healthcare: C-SCLC Prognosis and Survival Prediction